SohaYusuf/CSCI6962-MeshGraphNets-with-GCN/Original_meshgraphnets/README.md

 These are all the files from the Original MESHGRAPHNETS paper.
 The code is written in TensorFlow1.
+Changes we made to the files:
+  - plot_cfd.py
+      - Edited the code to be able to save the plot as a gif

 To reproduce the results as we did in this proect:
   - Install conda with python 3.9